 Doug told me that a few years ago, after he was incarcerated, he began asking his mother about her life.
 She too had been abused, first by her family, then by religious leaders.
 The more he understood what she had experienced, the more he felt compassion for her suffering.
 He saw that it was her own pain and confusion that had made her neglect her children.
 It was not that she was evil or that he deserved to be mistreated because he was bad—both of which he thought as a child and even as an adult.
 As he understood her suffering and its causes, he was able to forgive her.
 In the process, he discovered he loved her very much.

-I remember an excellent book, Finding Freedom by Jarvis Masters, a death row inmate in San Quentin, in which Masters describes a few events from his childhood.
+I remember an excellent book, Finding Freedom by Jarvis Masters, a man on death row in San Quentin, in which Masters describes a few events from his childhood.
 Some involved his family, others didn’t.
 They were horrific, and I wonder what else had happened that he chose not to include in the book.
-Yet, when, as an inmate, he received news that his mother had died, he wept.
-Another inmate said, "Hey, man.
+Yet, when, as an incarcerated person, he received news that his mother had died, he wept.
+Another incarcerated person said, “Hey, man.
 Why you cryin’?
-I thought she’d neglected you as a kid?"
-Jarvis responded, "That’s true, but why should I neglect myself by not admitting that I love her?"
+I thought she’d neglected you as a kid?”
+Jarvis responded, “That’s true, but why should I neglect myself by not admitting that I love her?”
 Reading that had stopped me in my tracks.
 This man had tremendous wisdom.
 Since resentment harms only ourselves, why hold on to it?
 Since others harm us because they are suffering, why hate them and want them to suffer more?

 After Doug and I had finished talking, we went into the main room where the volunteers had been meditating with the rest of the group.
 I gave a Dharma talk as part of the motivation before giving the bodhisattva vows, talking a lot about kindness, love, and compassion.
 Suddenly I remembered that His Holiness the Dalai Lama, before giving the bodhisattva vows, would do the aspiring bodhicitta ceremony.
 While the vows were for people who were prepared, he permitted everyone who was interested to participate in the aspiring bodhicitta ritual.
 So I decided to do the same and opened up the aspiring bodhicitta section to all the men who wished to join in.
 Much to my surprise, almost all of them did.
 Here, enclosed within concrete walls and barbed wire, thirty men recited: